"TROJAN Error Code 0xdc2dgewc" scam removal instructions

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 |Malware Removal (Windows)||

-"Windows Defender - Security Warning", "Microsoft Important Alert", "Trojan Spyware Alert", "ERROR # 0x6a4-0xf9fx3999" - are some examples of other technical support scams.
-The Internet is rife with a wide variety of deceptive websites.
-Popular scam models are: warnings that the device is infected or at risk, alerts that a crucial software product is out-of-date or missing, fake prize giveaways and raffles, and so forth.
-Regardless of what the schemes offer, promise, claim, request or demand, the end-goal is always the same - to generate revenue to the scammers / cyber criminals behind them.
-It is strongly advised to exercise caution when browsing.
+"Windows Defender - Security Warning", "Microsoft Important Alert", "Trojan Spyware Alert", and "ERROR # 0x6a4-0xf9fx3999" are some examples of other technical support scams.
+The internet is rife with a wide variety of deceptive websites.
+Popular scam models are warnings that the device is infected or at risk, alerts that a crucial software product is out of date or missing, fake prize giveaways and raffles, and so on.
+Regardless of what the schemes offer, promise, claim, request or demand, the purpose is identical: to generate revenue for the scammers/cyber criminals behind them.
+You are strongly advised to exercise caution when browsing.

 How did potentially unwanted applications install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".
 By rushing through download/installation of software (e.g. ignoring terms, skipping steps and sections, using "Quick/Express" settings, etc.) many users risk unintentionally allowing bundled content into their devices.
 Intrusive advertisements proliferate PUAs as well.
 When clicked, the ads can execute scripts to download/install these applications without users' permission.
 Some PUAs have "official" download web pages from which they can be downloaded.